 Ealing Fields is unable to facilitate personal tours throughout the academic year.

-Ealing Fields hosts an Open Evenings during each Autumn term for Year 6 into 7 pupils.
+Ealing Fields hosts an Open Evening during each Autumn term for Year 6 into 7 pupils.
 Applicants are able to tour the school site and meet with current pupils and teaching staff from our existing year groups, as well as our Language College and Music College specialist departments.
 Headteacher Talks are held throughout the evening to provide insight into the school’s history, ethos and community in addition to our curriculum, pastoral and wider learning opportunities.